EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/documenting_software.md

 ---
-title: Software documentation
+title: Documenting software
-description: How to write clear and useful software documentation for developers and end-users
+description: How to document your software project and your source code?
 contributors: ["Azza Gamgami"]
-page_id: software_documentation
+page_id: documenting_software
 related_pages:
   your_tasks: [creating_readthedocs, how_to_make_a_good_readme]
 ---